• Skip to primary navigation

 We will receive a commission if you make a purchase through our affiliate link at no extra cost to you.
 Please read our disclosure policy for more information.

-Certain jobs can do more harm than good for your body.
+As we all know, certain jobs can do more harm than good for your body.
+It’s why I’ve always been seeking jobs that are not fast-paced.

 Fast-paced working environments can give you unwanted illnesses, body aches, and stress.